schillingcoin/schillingcoin.com/WHITEPAPER.md

 By taking in consideration the current release curve, 16% of all GRS should be created in the firt year.
 52% in the first four years and 80% of the total GRS should be created in the first 12 years.

-Holders of SchillingCoin (ATS) can claim their gas at any time at their holding address.
+Holders of SchillingCoin (ATS) can claim their GRS at any time at their holding address.

 ### Governance mechanism